StackVista/stackstate-docs/setup/install-stackstate/kubernetes_openshift/ingress.md

 ## Configure via external tools

-To make StackState accessible outside of the Kubernetes cluster it is installed in it is sufficient to route traffic to port `8080` of the `<namespace>-stackstate-k8s-router` service (the name starts with the namespace used to install StackState, but always ends in `stackstate-k8s-router`).
+To make StackState accessible outside of the Kubernetes cluster it's installed in, it's sufficient to route traffic to port `8080` of the `<namespace>-stackstate-k8s-router` service.
 The UI of StackState can be accessed directly under the root path of that service (i.e. `http://<namespace>-stackstate-k8s-router:8080`) while agents will use the `/receiver` path (`http://<namespace>-stackstate-k8s-router:8080/receiver`).

 Make sure to update the `baseUrl` in the values file generated during initial installation, it will be used by StackState to generate convenient installation instructions for the agent.